mrnim94/doctor-doom/README.md

 # - Have a size bigger than 10MB
 # - Have a name that matches regex /^victim/
 # - Have a extension that matches regex .txt
-# Dr.Doom will run every day at 2pm and export the list of files it destroyed to /home/user/doom_victims.log
+# Dr.Doom will run every Sunday at 2pm and export the list of files it destroyed to /home/user/doom_victims.log
 ```

 ## Override default value